-However, on February 1, 2012, almost one-year after the announcement of the transaction, the European Commission announced it was blocking the proposed Deutsche Börse AG/NYSE Euronext deal on antitrust grounds.
-Deutsche Börse AG and NYSE Euronext terminated the merger agreement, leaving NYSE Euronext to continue exploring other possibilities for a potential merger.
-Eleven months later it announced it was planning to merge with IntercontintalExchange, Inc. ("ICE"), an exchange from Atlanta, Georgia.
-In contrast to the original merger between the NYSE and Euronext in 2006, as well as the proposed merger with Deutsche Börse, this transaction was not presented as a "merger of equals."
-Even though the combined company will maintain dual headquarters in New York and Atlanta, ICE's directors will comprise most of the board with 11 seats, whereas NYSE Euronext's members will occupy only four.
-Jeffrey Sprecher, ICE's Chairman and CEO, will continue in such roles at the combined company, whereas Mr. Niederauer will become the combined company's president as well as the CEO of the NYSE Group.
-Former ICE shareholders are expected to own 64% of the combined company, with NYSE Euronext's shareholders owning the other 36%.
-The purchase price represents a premium of 37.7% over NYSE Euronext's closing share price the day before the transaction was announced.
+Börse, this transaction was not presented as a "merger of equals."
+Even though the combined company maintained dual headquarters in New York and Atlanta, ICE's directors were expected to comprise most of the board with 11 seats, whereas NYSE Euronext's members were expected to occupy only four.
+Jeffrey Sprecher, ICE's chairman and CEO, continued in such roles at the combined company, whereas Mr. Niederauer became the combined company's president as well as the CEO of the NYSE Group.
+At the time of announcement, former ICE shareholders were expected to own 64% of the combined company, with NYSE Euronext's shareholders owning the other 36%.
+The purchase price represented a premium of 37.7% over NYSE Euronext's closing share price the day before the transaction was announced.